 Last but not least, the Treks.
 We had to vote as a class where we want to go.
 One short-haul trip and one long-haul.
 My class voted for Silicon Valley and Finland + Estonia.
 This is an opportunity to visit other start-up ecosystems and learn how they work.
 In the past, others have been to Berlin, Tel-Aviv, Silicon Valley and Singapore.

-Where you decide to go with your cohort?
+Where will you decide to go with your cohort?